Writer. Performer. NYC Tour Guide.

 Listen to Unbreakable Kimmy Schmidt's Tituss Burgess read my New York Times essay "A Prince Charming for the Prom (Not Ever After, Though)" on WBUR's Modern Love podcast by clicking here.

-Frank Paiva is a writer, performer, and tour guide living in Brooklyn.
+Frank Paiva is a writer, performer, and NYC tour guide.
 He wrote about movies for MSN.com for nine years.
 His work has also appeared in the Seattle Weekly, the Not for Tourists guide, and the monthly newsletter for his grandmother’s mobile home park for seniors.

-As a performer Frank has appeared in plays at Theatre for a New Audience, La MaMa, the Flea Theater, HERE Arts Center, the Bushwick Starr, and the Williamstown Theatre Festival.
+As a performer Frank has appeared in plays at Theatre for a New Audience, La MaMa, HERE Arts Center, Bushwick Starr, and the Flea Theater.

 Frank is a former Dollywood season pass holder and an advocate for eating the last slice of pizza.